RafRomB/SynergyLMM/README.md

 **A Priori Power Analysis**

-We will estimate the effect of sample size on statistical power based on the estimates from our model:
+We will estimate the effect of sample size on statistical power based on the estimates from the model:

 ``` r
 # Vector with different sample sizes per group